TimKral5/url_shortener/docs/test-concept.md

 ## Item pass/fail criteria

-- [ ] 1.1.
-The documentation should be accessible and show the right
+- [x] 1.1.
+The documentation should be accessible and show the right content.
-  content.
-- [ ] 1.2.
-The endpoint should be accessible and the response should
-  contain the hash generated to access the full URL.
+- [x] 1.2.
+The endpoint should be accessible and the response should contain the hash generated to access the full URL.
-- [ ] 1.3.
-The endpoint should be accessible and the response should
-  contain the full URL or the hash.
+- [x] 1.3.
+The endpoint should be accessible and the response should contain the full URL or the hash.
-- [ ] 1.4.
-The endpoint should be accessible and the response should
-  perform a redirect through a HTTP 3xx redirect.
+- [x] 1.4.
+The endpoint should be accessible and the response should perform a redirect through a HTTP 3xx redirect.

-- [ ] 2.1.
+- [x] 2.1.
 The endpoints should be accessible without restrictions.
-- [ ] 2.2.
-The endpoints should only be accessible through providing
-  the configured token.
+- [-] 2.2.
+The endpoints should only be accessible through providing the configured token.
-- [ ] 2.3.
-The endpoints should be accessible through JWT or cookies
-  with the user credentials and permissions that were configured.
+- [x] 2.3.
+The endpoints should be accessible through JWT or cookies with the user credentials and permissions that were configured.

-- [ ] 3.1.
+- [x] 3.1.
 Memcached should be up and running.
-The connection should
-  be up and all operations should work as intended.
+The connection should be up and all operations should work as intended.
-- [ ] 3.2.
+- [x] 3.2.
 The cache system should be disabled and data should be fetched directly from database instead.

-- [ ] 4.1.
-MongoDB and all interactions with the database should work
+- [x] 4.1.
+MongoDB and all interactions with the database should work as intended.
-  as intended.
 - [ ] 4.2.
 MariaDB and all interactions with the database should work
   as intended.